 Did you grow up eating split pea soup, too?
-I think it’s one of those love-it or hate-it kind of meals, though I’m firmly in the former camp!
+I think it’s one of those love-it or hate-it kind of meals.
+But I’m firmly in the former camp!

-When it’s done right – like in this recipe – it’s more than just a bowl of mushy peas with ham bits.
+When it’s done right, it’s more than just a bowl of mushy peas with ham bits.

-This recipe is superb the day of cooking and even better after freezing and warming up on the coldest winter nights.
+This recipe is perfect for warming up on the coldest winter nights.

-I was so excited to try this recipe I ran straight to the store to get the ingredients.
-It’s on the stove as I type, and it smells fantastic!
+I was so excited to try this recipe, I ran straight to the store to get the ingredients.

 Yes, it has a long list of ingredients, but that’s where the robust flavors come from.

-Serve with a dollop of creme fraiche and a crunchy slice of toasted baguette.
+Serve it with a dollop of creme fraiche and a crunchy slice of toasted baguette.

 Creamy ham and potato soup is one of my favorites to throw together on a busy, chilly night.